cab404/some-csr-related-stuff/README.md

 ### hardware part

+Pry open piece with buttons, by pushing usb port upwards.
+It will take some force, try not to bend usb port.

-switch ftd232r to 3.3V and connect things to ftd232r like this:
+Switch ftd232r to 3.3V and connect things to it like this:

 ![pins and stuff](kz-earphones-pins.png)